bhisaac/5eFP/5eFP-SRD.md

 ## Elf
 ### Elf Traits
-Your elf character has a variety of natural abilities, result of thousands of years of elven refinement.
+Your elf character has a variety of natural abilities, a result of thousands of years of elven refinement.

 **Ability Score Increase.** Your Dexterity score increases by +1.